japila-books/apache-spark-internals/docs/SparkContext.md

 +++ closure [func] ([func.getClass.getName]) is now cleaned +++
 ```

-Serialization is verified using a new instance of `Serializer` (as xref:core:SparkEnv.adoc#closureSerializer[closure Serializer]).
-Refer to link:spark-serialization.adoc[Serialization].
+Serialization is verified using a new instance of `Serializer` (as core:SparkEnv.md#closureSerializer[closure Serializer]).
+Refer to spark-serialization.md[Serialization].

 CAUTION: FIXME an example, please.